davidsuffolk/davidsuffolk.github.io/_posts/2020-04-29-SalaryForecasting.md

 A project that explores the trends of salaries for a variety of positions and uses machine learning algorithms to see if salary trends can be predicted for these roles and by region.

+The code below displays highlights from the project.
+For more details, please view the GitHub Repository.

 Link to GitHub Repository:

 [Click Here](https://github.com/davidsuffolk/Salary-Forecasting-Predictive-Analytics)

-The below excerpt includes some samples from the project.

 Data Exploration in Python